chadrem/tribe/README.md

 Actors are light-weight objects that use asynchronous message passing for communcation.

-#### Root actor
+#### Root

-Well designed applications built on the actor model tend to organize their actors in a tree like structure.
+Well designed applications built with the actor model tend to organize their actors in a tree like structure.
 To encourage this, Tribe has a special built-in actor known as the root actor:

     Tribe.root